catkin/catkin_tools/docs/verbs/catkin_config.rst

     catkin config --no-whitelist

-If the *blacklist* is non-empty, it will filter the packages to be built in all cases except where a given package is named explicitly.
+If the *denylist* is non-empty, it will filter the packages to be built in all cases except where a given package is named explicitly.
-This means that blacklisted packages will not be built even if another package in the workspace depends on them.
+This means that denylisted packages will not be built even if another package in the workspace depends on them.

 .. note::

     Blacklisting a package does not remove it's build directory or build products, it only prevents it from being rebuilt.

-To set the blacklist, you can call the following command:
+To set the denylist, you can call the following command:

 .. code-block:: text

-    catkin config --blacklist baz
+    catkin config --denylist baz

-To clear the blacklist, you can use the ``--no-blacklist`` option:
+To clear the denylist, you can use the ``--no-denylist`` option:

 .. code-block:: text

-    catkin config --no-blacklist
+    catkin config --no-denylist

-Note that you can still build packages on the blacklist and whitelist by passing their names to ``catkin build`` explicitly.
+Note that you can still build packages on the denylist and whitelist by passing their names to ``catkin build`` explicitly.

 Accelerated Building with Environment Caching
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^